sfigg/commercialization-public/docset/manufacture/iot/build-retail-image.md

     OEM_ProvAuto is required to pull in the provisioning package.

-	OEM_FileAndRegKey and OEM_AppxHelloWorld were added in previous labs.
+	OEM_FileAndRegKey, OEM_AppxHelloWorld, and OEM_DriverHelloBlinky were sample packages added in previous labs.

 4. To support your apps, add the FeatureIDs for IOT_UAP_OOBE and IOT_APP_TOOLKIT from the main list of Microsoft features: